devparikh/Classification-Flowers/README.md

 # Next Steps:
 - Try changing the architecture of the CNN to increase the Validation Accuracy of the model
-- Use different pre-built models from Tensorflow Hub and use tranfer learning to make the accuracy significantly higherl
+- Use different pre-built models from Tensorflow Hub and use tranfer learning to make the accuracy significantly higher